9 Best Under Eye Oils

 The Dermalogica Phyto Replenish Oil is a lightweight facial oil that can be used on its own or mixed in with your moisturizer or eye cream.

-It is a blend of ingredients that include oils such as rosemary extracts, chia seed oil, and camellia oils to target and protect different parts of the skin.
+It is a blend of ingredients, including rosemary extracts, chia seed oil, and camellia oils, to target and protect different parts of the skin.

 This oil will help protect the delicate skin against harmful environmental aggressors that can stress or cause unwanted texture.